yifanwang97/Explainable-fuzzy-integral/README.md

 We can obtain the fuzzy fusion results of ChI-DE.

-The results are shown in a text file named "ChI-DE.txt" located at "1_fuzzy_integral_fold1/results/all_datasets/".
+The training process and results are shown in a text file named "ChI-DE.txt" located at "1_fuzzy_integral_fold1/results/all_datasets/".

 #### FI-CNN